Section 3

 644.5 KM to Santiago

-It’s the sort of path where birdsong fills the silence, and you might walk for an hour without seeing another soul.
-Luquin itself is a sleepy little place, almost untouched by time.
-There’s not much in the way of services, but it feels authentic, as if the Camino has tiptoed through rather than marched past.
+IIt’s the kind of path where birdsong fills the quiet, and you might walk for an hour without seeing another soul.
+Luquin is a sleepy little village, almost untouched by time.
+There’s a small, welcoming albergue here, Casa Tiago, and a café beside the municipal pool, perfect for a refreshing dip after a long summer walk.
+Luquin feels genuine, as if the Camino has tiptoed through rather than marched past.

 Los Arcos

-The first time I walked the Camino, I hit the wine fountain.
-Thought I was clever.
-Emptied my last bottle of water and filled it with wine.
-It was blazing hot, and I was already thirsty.
-A few kilometers later, I was desperate — sunburned, sweating, and dreaming of a miracle to turn my wine back into water.
-I’d have traded anything for it.
+First time I walked the Camino, I got a bit greedy at the wine fountain.
+Thought I was clever, emptied my only bottle of water and filled it with wine.
+It was a scorcher of a day, and I was already thirsty.
+Somewhere along this stretch, completely parched, I started dreaming of a miracle to turn that wine back into water.

 Los Arcos is a classic Camino stop and a popular place to stay.
 I’ve had some great nights there.
-One year I somehow ended up in the local bull run — it’s usually in early September.
+One year I ended up in the local bull run, it’s usually in mid August.
 Things get loud and lively.

 There are plenty of beds.
-The municipal albergue is just across the main square from where you enter town.
+The municipal albergue is at the far end of town.
 It’s busy and full of energy.
-I also like Albergue La Fuente – Casa de Austria.
-It’s well run, clean, and the hospitaleros know the Camino.
+I also like Albergue La Fuente, Casa de Austria, which has a fun hippy vibe.

 Sansol

-After Los Arcos, it’s about 7 kilometers to Sansol.
-Small place, not much going on, but it has one of my favourite albergues on the whole Camino — Albergue Sansol.
+After Los Arcos, it’s about 7 km to Sansol.
+Sansol a quiet little spot, but it’s home to one of my favourite albergues on the Camino, aptly named Albergue Sansol.

 Torres del Rio

 Torres del Río is a small hill town with a good Camino feel.
 The old church is worth a visit, and the views aren’t bad.
-Albergue Casa Mariela is friendly, affordable, and has everything you need — good food, a bed, and a place to rest your feet.
+Albergue Casa Mariela is friendly, affordable, and has everything you need,5 good food, a bed, and a place to rest your feet.

 Viana

 After Torres del Río, the walk to Viana is about 9 km.
 Viana is a bigger town with more to offer.
-I recommend Albergue Izar — clean, modern, and welcoming.
+I recommend Albergue Izar, clean, modern, and welcoming.
 They have a kitchen, rooftop terrace, and good communal spaces.
-It’s a solid place to rest up before heading into Logroño
+It’s a solid place to rest up before heading onto Logroño

 Logroño